Single Qubit Multi-Party Transmission Using Universal Symmetric Quantum Cloning: Methods

-In order to verify that the clone emulation works as expected, we perform simulations that compare classical simulations of quantum cloning circuits (using parallel single qubit quantum state tomography (QST) in order to compute clone quality) against the single qubit emulation.
+In order to verify that the clone emulation works as expected, we perform simulations that compare classical simulations of quantum cloning circuits against the single qubit emulation.
+Specifically, this comparison is made using parallel single qubit quantum state tomography run using full statevector simulations of quantum cloning circuits in order to compute (ground-truth) clone quality.
 The quantum cloning circuits that we use for simulations of this protocol are a variant of quantum cloning, known as quantum telecloning, that are universal, symmetric, and optimal.
-The construction of these telecloning circuits is described in refs. \cite{pelofske2023probing, Pelofske_2022_clone1, Pelofske_2022_clone2}.
+The construction of these telecloning circuits is described in refs.~\cite{pelofske2023probing, Pelofske_2022_clone1, Pelofske_2022_clone2}.
+Appendix~\ref{section:appendix_quantum_telecloning_circuit} shows an example of one of these circuits, described in the form of an explicit compiled quantum circuit diagram.